Cognigy/Documentation/docs/en/docs/live-agent/teams.md

   <figcaption>Teams</figcaption>
 </figure>

-The screen bellow will open, where you can add any Teams you need.
+The screen below will open, where you can add any Teams you need.
 Create Teams, and assign tickets/Conversations accordingly, in such a way that assigned Agents only need to work within their respective Team.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-teams-create-new-team.png" width="100%"alt="Live Agent Add Teams Details" />